felipmiguel/batec-ossrdbms-demo/README.md

 * `Batec.Azure.Data.Extensions.Npgsql.EntityFrameworkCore` - If you want to use Postgresql.
 * `Azure.Identity` - To use Azure Active Directory authentication.

-The sample uses both MySQL and Postgresql, so both packages are added.
+The sample uses both MySQL and PostgreSQL, so both packages are added.
 In your application probably you will only need one of them.

 ### Configure the database connection

-To connect to the database, first it is necessary to initialize a `TokenCredential` object to be passed to Batec extensions.
+To connect to the database, first, it is necessary to initialize a `TokenCredential` object to be passed to Batec extensions.
 The easiest implementation is to use `DefaultAzureCredential` class.
 The advantage of using `DefaultAzureCredential` is that it will try to authenticate using different methods, like Managed Identity, Azure CLI, Visual Studio, etc. So it can be used not only in Azure, but also locally using Azure CLI or Visual Studio credentials.

 To initialize the `TokenCredential` object, use the following code: